hzdg/django-mailmate/README.rst

 voila! your email should automatically show up in the admin and you can then override you default email class.
 Please note that your email class has to be a subclass of ``ConfigurableEmail``

+NOTE: that when ``Emails`` Form has testing checked in Admin, only selected `Users` associated with that form with testing checked will get the email.

+NOTE: If a ``User`` has testing checked, the User will not receive an Email when the Email Form does not have testing checked.